borivilianum), research studies, benefit, by

 February 16 2014

 Safed musli is being promoted as a sexual enhancement herb and has historically been used as an aphrodisiac herb.
 I could not find any published research in humans in the Western medical literature regarding the aphrodisiac effects of safed musli.
-One rodent study in 2009 indicates this herb to have sexual enhancing benefits.
+Rodent studies indicate this herb to have sexual enhancing benefits.

 Passion Rx potent aphrodisiac formula -- Medical Doctor

 formulated for Female and Male Sexual Enhancement supplement

 This all natural libido booster improves sexual enjoyment sometimes within a day or two, but the best results are often noticed by the end of the first week.
 Our feedback thus far indicates more than 80% user satisfaction, both male and female, within one week and higher by the end of the second week.

 Aphrodisiac herbs available over